5 Questions Successful Contractors Ask ThemselvesJoel Guth

 Being a successful contractor is tough business.
 It’s up to you to make sure you’re earning enough to make the effort worth it.
 With a firm grasp on these five areas, you won’t find yourself asking why the numbers aren’t adding up when the job is done.

-iQ Power Tools was founded by 3rd generation masons and successful contractors for over 30 years.
+iQ Power Tools was founded by 3rd generation mason contractors.
 We design and manufacture dust control power tools that eliminate dust and wet-cutting problems.